Brayden-wu/Asg2/README.md

 <strong>Features:</strong></br>
 <pre>Twitter API showing book shop twitter account/ Author twitter account
 Navbar that collapses into hamburger
-Homepage: Autoplaying video in the background advertising national geographic magazine
+Homepage: Autoplaying video in the background advertising national geographic magazine (Ridzal)
-Books: When hovered over, will produce a dropdown menu for the different genres.
+Books: Shows the different books for sale in the shop along with a "get details" button which can let users add the item to their cart.
+(Brayden)
-Magazines: When hoevered over, will produce a dropdown menu for the different genres.
+Magazines: Shows the different magazines for sale in the shop along with a "get details" button which can let users add the item to their cart.
+(Brayden)
 Contact Us: Let user contact us for any order errors.
+(Ridzal)

 At the top right hand corner, there is login and view cart.
 Saved login info and cart items</pre>